-Throngs of people lined the streets of London to glimpse of the Duke and Duchess of Cambridge as they passed notable landmarks en route to Buckingham Palace from Westminster Abbey.
-Follow the trail of the open-topped carriage through the streets of London and make your own procession through the city, visiting palaces, parks and parliament buildings along the way.
+Just as throngs of people lined the streets of London to glimpse of the Duke and Duchess of Cambridge as they passed notable landmarks en route to Buckingham Palace from Westminster Abbey, so will excited spectators await a look at Prince Harry and Meghan Markle during their procession on their wedding day.
+Follow the trails of the open-topped carriages through the streets of London or the village of Windsor, and make your own procession, visiting palaces, parks and parliament buildings along the way.

 Westminster Abbey – the large Gothic church where William and Kate exchanged vows has been the coronation site since the 11th century.
 It is also the final resting place for numerous monarchs and many of the nation’s most famous poets and writers, including Lord Byron, T.S.
 Eliot and Charles Dickens.
 Just behind the Abbey is the Jewel Tower.
 One of the two remaining sections of the medieval Palace of Westminster, the tower was home to Edward III’s royal treasures and is known as the “King’s Privy Wardrobe”.

 TravelingMom Tip: Visit the museum near the cloisters and ask to borrow the monk’s costume for a photo op in the cloisters.

 Parliament Square and Big Ben – Parliament Square is an open green space where Westminster Abbey is located.
 It is also home to the Houses of Parliament, the Supreme Court and London’s iconic clock tower, Big Ben.